We measure and manage our credit risk using the following philosophy and principles:

 - A key principle of credit risk management is client credit due diligence.
-Our client selection is achieved in collaboration with our business division counterparts who stand as a first line of defence.
+Prudent client selection is achieved in collaboration with our business division counterparts who stand as a first line of defence.

-- We aim to prevent undue concentration and tail-risks (large unexpected losses) by maintaining a diversified credit portfolio.
-Client-, industry-, country- and product-specific concentrations are assessed and managed against our risk appetite.
+- We actively aim to prevent undue concentration and long tail-risks (large unexpected losses) by ensuring a diversified credit portfolio.
+Client, industry, country and product-specific concentrations are actively assessed and managed against our risk appetite.

-- We maintain underwriting standards aiming to avoid large directional credit risk on a counterparty and portfolio level.
-In this regard we assume unsecured cash positions and actively use hedging for risk mitigation purposes.
-Additionally, we strive to secure our derivative portfolio through collateral agreements and may additionally hedge concentration risks to further mitigate credit risks from underlying market movements.
+- We maintain conservative underwriting standards and aim to avoid large directional credit risk on a counterparty and portfolio level.
+In this regard we are cautious in assuming unsecured cash positions and actively use hedging for risk mitigation purposes.
+Additionally we strive to secure our derivative portfolio through collateral agreements and may additionally hedge concentration risks to further mitigate credit risks from underlying market movements.

-- Every new credit facility and every extension or material change of an existing credit facility (such as its tenor, collateral structure or major covenants) to any counterparty requires credit approval at the appropriate authority level.
+- Every extension of credit or material change to a credit facility (such as its tenor, collateral structure or major covenants) to any counterparty requires credit approval at the appropriate authority level.
 We assign credit approval authorities to individuals according to their qualifications, experience and training, and we review these periodically.

-- We measure and consolidate all our credit exposures to each obligor across our consolidated Group on a global basis that applies, in line with regulatory requirements of the German Banking Act (Kreditwesengesetz).
+- We measure and consolidate all our credit exposures to each obligor on a global basis that applies across our consolidated Group, in line with regulatory requirements of the German Banking Act (Kreditwesengesetz).

-- We have established within Credit Risk Management – where appropriate – specialized teams for deriving internal client ratings, analyzing and approving transactions, monitoring the portfolio or covering workout clients.
-The credit coverage for assets transferred to the NCOU utilizes the expertise of our core credit organization.
+- We have established within Credit Risk Management – where appropriate – specialized teams for deriving internal client ratings, analyzing and approving transactions, monitoring the portfolio and covering workout clients.
+The credit coverage for assets transferred to the NCOU utilizes the expertise of our credit organization.

-- Our credit related activities are governed by our Principles for Managing Credit Risk.
-These principles define our general risk philosophy for credit risk and our methods to manage this risk.
-The principles define key organizational requirements, roles and responsibilities as well as process principles for credit risk management and are applicable to all credit related activities undertaken by us.
+- Our credit lending activities are governed by our Principles for Managing Credit Risk.
+These principles define our general risk philosophy for credit risk and our methods to actively manage this risk.
+The principles define key organizational requirements, roles and responsibilities as well as process principles for credit risk management and are applicable to all lending activities undertaken by us.